typelevel/fs2/docs/guide.md

 ### Statefully transforming streams

 We often wish to statefully transform one or more streams in some way, possibly evaluating effects as we do so.
-As a running example, consider taking just the first 5 elements of a `s: Stream[Task,Int]`.
-To produce a `Stream[Task,Int]` which takes just the first 5 elements of `s`, we need to repeatedly await (or pull) values from `s`, keeping track of the number of values seen so far and stopping as soon as we hit 5 elements.
+As a running example, consider taking just the first 5 elements of a `s: Stream[IO,Int]`.
+To produce a `Stream[IO,Int]` which takes just the first 5 elements of `s`, we need to repeatedly await (or pull) values from `s`, keeping track of the number of values seen so far and stopping as soon as we hit 5 elements.
 In more complex scenarios, we may want to evaluate additional effects as we pull from one or more streams.

 Regardless of how complex the job, the `fs2.Pull` and `fs2.Handle` types can usually express it. `Handle[F,I]` represents a 'currently open' `Stream[F,I]`.
 We obtain one using `Stream.open`, or the method on `Stream`, `s.open`, which returns the `Handle` inside an effect type called `Pull`: